MarkusUllenbruch/Timeseries-Anomaly-Detection/README.md

 - Long-Short-Term-Memory (LSTM)
 - 1D Convolutional (CNN1D)

-Neural Networks based on their performance on different metrics like Accuracy, Precision and Recall.
+Autoencoder Neural Network based on their Test Dataset performance with different metrics like Accuracy, Precision and Recall.
+They will measure the ability of the networks to classify anomalies as such and to differ them from normal samples.
+After the anomaly detection is implemented and evaluated, I want to classify the time series sequences with supervised learning - Here, the Autoencoder act as a Feature Extractor and we can train the classifier on top of the Encoder Network.

 ## Autoencoder (AE)
 Autoencoder Neural Networks, in general, crunches the high-dimensional data into  a compressed, low-dimensional representation of the data and then classifies anomalys based on the reconstruction-error of trying to reconstruct the original data from the compressed and low-dimensional data representation.
 Autoencoders are therefore a more general and nonlinear form of the linear Principal Component Analysis (PCA).